-communication or representation, including letters, words, pictures, sounds, or symbols, or combinations thereof, and any record thereby created, regardless of the manner in which the record has been stored.
+any handwriting, typewriting, printing, photostating, photographing, photocopying, transmitting by electronic mail or facsimile, and every other means of recording upon any tangible thing any form of communication or representation, including letters, words, pictures, sounds, or symbols, or combinations thereof, and any record thereby created, regardless of the manner in which the record has been stored.18

 These definitions encompass much more than written or printed documents.
 Public records include computer data, and an agency must provide computer records in any electronic format in which the agency holds the information.
-If a requester asks for the records in a particular format, the agency must provide the records in that format, provided it is a format used by the agency to create copies for its own use or for provision to other agencies unless an exception applies.
-Note, however, that computer software developed by a local agency is not a "public record" subject to the Public Records Act.
+If a requester asks for the records in a particular format, the agency must provide the records in that format, provided it is a format used by the agency to create copies for its own use or for provision to other agencies, unless an exception applies.19 Note, however, that computer software developed by a local agency is not a "public record" subject to the Public Records Act.20

 On the other hand, a requester's rights under the Public Records Act are not unlimited.
-A local agency is not required to create a document or compile a list in response to a request under the Public Records Act.
+A local agency is not required to create a document or compile a list in response to a request under the Public Records Act.21

 While these definitions are general, over the years the courts have both broadened and limited the scope of the definition of "public record."
 First, it is clear that the term "public records" encompasses more than simply those documents that public officials are required by law to keep as official records.
 Rather, courts have held that a public record is one that is kept because it is "necessary or convenient to the discharge of [an] official duty."
 Second, courts have observed that merely because the writing is in the possession of the local agency, it is not automatically a public record.
-It must relate to the conduct of the public's business.
-Thus, personal notes and personal records, such as shopping lists or letters from friends that are totally void of public business, are not public records.
-In addition, it is important to note that a record need not be a "document" to fall within the ambit of the Public Records Act.
-A public record is subject to disclosure under the Public Records Act "regardless of its physical form or characteristics."
+It must relate in some